Frequently Asked Questions (FAQs)

 What are the opening and closing dates for applications?

-Applications for all scholarship categories open on 1 February, and close on July 15 each year.
+Applications for all scholarship categories open in February and close in July each year.
 Under no circumstances can late applications be accepted.

 Please note that even though you may still be able to access the application system, submitted applications cannot be reviewed until after the closing date.

 Can I apply in more than one Fulbright Scholarship category?